nitad54448/yappari-5-1/README.md

     2.940048E+5	1.011267E+5	-3.451051E+4

 The configuration file instructs the program to find all the measurements (446 for this case !), then label each data set with the text following the header (which is, in this case, the temperature), ignore the following 4 lines then read the data found in the three columns separated by the delimiter specified by the user in the Parameters case (here, it should be TAB).
+Yappari can fit in batch all these 446 measurements and save the results in a file.

-Note that even if you don't use a label, the data set will have an index indicating the position of the dataset in the file : 1 is for the first data set, 2 the second, and so on.
+Note that even if you don't use a label, the data set will have an index indicating the position of the dataset in the file : 0 is for the first data set, 1 the second, and so on.
 An exemple of configuration file for a three columns separated by tab is also given in the /data directory.
 The custom file allows to read other columns from the data file.